Trash, Recycling, & Compost

-To see what can be recycled, please check out the Reduce, Reuse, Recycle Brochure or check this detailed list of dos and don'ts from the Springfield Materials Recycling Facility of how to recycle or dispose of things.
+To see what can be recycled, please check out the 2023 Reduce, Reuse, Recycle Brochure, the Beyond the Bin website (information available in English, Spanish, Portuguese, Mandarin, Arabic, Vietnamese, French, and Haitian Creole), and also the Springfield Materials Recycling Facility on how to recycle or dispose of items.

 Recycling bins may be purchased at the Department of Public Works Office, 189 Wells St. or the Greenfield Transfer Station, located at 86 Cumberland Road.
 The bins are $4.
 Please remember when you're filling them, recycling bins cannot weigh more than 30 pounds.

 Greenfield supports composting with two easy options: composting at home in your backyard or bringing your food waste to the Transfer Station.

 If you’re interested in composting at home, The Earth Machine Composter is available for $25 at the Transfer Station, located at 86 Cumberland Rd.
 You can learn more about home composting here.

 These 1.9 gallon containers feature a vented lid which allows moisture to evaporate, reducing odor-causing bacteria; an easy clean surface; latch closure; interlocking seal, and removal lid.
 These wonderful containers are only $4 and can be purchased at the Transfer Station, 86 Cumberland Rd. or the Department of Public Works Office located at 189 Wells St.